-Prerequisite(s): Appropriate score on the college placement test or a grade of "C" or better in ENG 009
+Prerequisite(s): Appropriate score on the College placement test or a grade of "C" or better in ENG 009 developmental requirements to include all credit equivalent courses.

 Designed to improve fundamental skills of Standard American English through the writing of effective sentences, paragraphs and essays and to build confidence in beginning writers.

 Correct spelling, punctuation and grammar are stressed.
-Note: "C" is the minimum acceptable grade for movement from one remedial/developmental level to another and for completion of remediation/developmental requirements.
+A "C" is the minimum acceptable grade for movement from one developmental level to another and for completion of